oxguy3/winstons-world/README.md

 Now, you will need to open the game's directory in a terminal/command prompt.
 If you are using GitHub Desktop, they make this easy; simply click the Repository menu and select "Open in Terminal" or "Open in Command Prompt" (the message will vary based on your OS).
 From the terminal/command prompt (from now on I'm just gonna say "terminal" for simplicity) that opens, you will need to run this command to install the rest of the game's dependencies: `npm install`.
 Note that you may need to rerun this install command in the future if the project's dependencies change.

-#### Setting up the Tiled map editor
+### Setting up the Tiled map editor
 We are using the Tiled map editor to design all our levels.
 They have documentation [over here](https://doc.mapeditor.org/en/stable/) which you can read, but you will also need more info which is specific to this game.
 Tiled is designed to work with a ton of games written with tons of different languages and systems.
 As a result, Tiled doesn't know the specifics of how our game works, so there are many features included in Tiled that will not actually do anything in our game, because I haven't added support for them.

-When you open Tiled for the first time, you will first need to go to Preferences (under the Tiled menu on Mac or probably the File menu on Windows).
+When you open Tiled for the first time, you will first need to go to Preferences (it's under the Tiled menu on Mac or probably the File menu on Windows).
 Go to General, and then turn on "Embed tilesets" and "Resolve object types and properties".

 ## Working on the game
 Here's how you can develop on the game, after you have everything installed.